 Safari for iOS and macOS lets you mark websites you like as your Favorites, so they’re easy to access from the Start Page and the address bar.
 Your Favorites are also listed on your bookmarks page and can be added as a bar below Mac’s Safari’s toolbar.
 It’s a convenient feature that enables more productive browsing for those who remember to file websites they frequent as their Favorites.

-On the downside, people starring at your iPhone, iPad and Mac will get to see your Favorites every time you open a new tab, type a URL or search.
-In this tutorial, we’ll guide you step-by-step through the process of removing your Favorites from various Safari views on your iPhone, iPod touch, iPad and Mac.
+On the downside, people staring at your iPhone, iPad, and Mac will get to see your Favorites every time you open a new tab, type a URL, or search.
+In this tutorial, we’ll guide you step-by-step through the process of removing your Favorites in Safari on your iPhone, iPad, and Mac.

 On your Mac, the Favorites section is displayed in Safari’s toolbar, on new windows and tabs, when you enter a private-browsing mode or visit the Favorites page.
 Unlike Safari for iOS, however, Safari for Mac includes a richer set of controls for adjusting where your favorite websites are shown.

-How to hide Favorites in Safari for Mac
+Other ways and places to hide favorites in Safari on Mac

-1) Select Safari → View → Hide Favorites Bar to remove a bar with your favorite websites from the Safari toolbar, or use the Command (⌘) – Shift (⇧) – B key combo to show or hide the Favorites bar.
+1) Open Safari and click View > Hide Favorites Bar to remove a bar with your favorite websites from the Safari toolbar, or use the Command (⌘) – Shift (⇧) – B key combo to show or hide the Favorites bar.